A Step-by-Step Guide on How to List on Airbnb

 Keep in mind that at any point you can go back to edit the previous descriptions provided.

 2. Setting the Scene

-In this step, you’ll upload photos of your property, write a brief description of the place and inform potential guests how available you’ll be throughout their stay, what they can expect of the neighborhood and how they can get around the city.
+In this step, you’ll upload photos of your property, write a brief description of the place and improve your Airbnb SEO info. then inform potential guests how available you’ll be throughout their stay, what they can expect of the neighborhood and how they can get around the city.

 Photos: Regardless of how many you decide to upload, the first 3 are the most important as they frame the window into your listing before users make the decision to click into the post or not.
 This is all the more reason to offer standout and high-quality pictures.
 Try to take this opportunity to show off amenities, quirky rooms, or other features unique to your property.
 Airbnb recommends using bigger photos for better resolution (1024 x 683px) and even offers free professional photography sessions to help you best capture your place.

 Description: A great summary covers the major features of your listing in 250 characters or less.
 People like a bit of personality, so let yours shine through while explaining exactly what it is that makes your place unique.
 Too much writing looks daunting, so try to break it up; Bullet points and short sentences can go a long way.